altermarkive/training/algorithms/code/other/federated_machine_learning/README.md

 how to assess and improve the privacy-preserving capabilities of the model.
-You are a machine learning engineer, developing a new "UNet" model for our model registry, to enable our customers to perform image segmentation on unseen images provided by a 3rd party.
+You are a machine learning engineer, developing a new "UNet" model for our model registry, to enable our customers to perform image segmentation on unseen images provided by a third-party.

 ### Written section